-Selena Gomez Shocked The Weeknd Enjoyed Dinner With Katy Perry — Jealous Of Ex-Boyfriend?
+Selena Gomez Shocked That The Weeknd Enjoyed Dinner With Katy Perry — Jealous Of Ex-Boyfriend?

 Selena Gomez shared her confusion upon hearing about The Weeknd’s recent get-together with Katy Perry in Los Angeles.

-The duo is said to have enjoyed a meal together in Hollywood just a few days ago, and from what’s been said, Selena Gomez seemed the pairing rather strange, to say the least.
+The duo is said to have enjoyed a meal together in Hollywood just a few days ago, and from what’s been said, Selena Gomez deemed the pairing rather strange, to say the least.

 According to Hollywood Life, Selena had no knowledge that The Weeknd and Katy were close enough for them to be heading out to dinner together, and the rumor being that the pop stars are dating is definitely not helping.